mark-watson/PythonAIBook/manuscript/Knowledge_Representation_Semantic_Web_and_Linked_Data.md

 - CONSTRUCT – returns a new RDF graph of query results.
 - ASK – returns Boolean true or false indicating if a query matches any triples.
 - DESCRIBE – returns a new RDF graph containing matched resources.

-- OPTIONAL - contains patterns that do not have to match.
+We will later use the OPTIONAL query form that allows complex queries to contain patterns that do not have to match.

 ### OWL: The Web Ontology Language

 We have already seen a few examples of using RDFS to define sub-properties in this chapter.
 The Web Ontology Language (OWL) extends the expressive power of RDFS.
 We now look at a few OWL examples and then look at parts of the Java unit test showing three SPARQL queries that use OWL reasoning.
 The following RDF data stores support at least some level of OWL reasoning: